 Here are some common tax and compliance challenges.

-You must clearly understand your tax positions and properly report your tax liabilities to avoid penalties and interest.
+You need to clearly understand your tax positions and correctly report your tax liabilities to avoid penalties and interest.

-Peter Boerhof says that non-compliance puts you at risk of:
+Peter Boerhof says non-compliance puts you at risk of:

 - Reputational risk from massive tax claims

 - Losing your reputation for reliability, which underpins your relationships with partners, customers, and vendors